 \subsection{Traffic capture}

 We capture the traffic from and to the devices.
 We use the resulting datasets for the creation of the device profiles as well as for the experiments described in Section~\ref{sec:fuzzing}.

 To collect network traffic, we execute \texttt{tcpdump} \cite{tcpdump} on the four network interfaces of the LAN AP, namely the 2.4 GHz and 5.0 GHz WLAN, the wired LAN, and the WAN interfaces.
 For the recorded traffic to be as exhaustive as possible with respect to the device's operation, we interact with the devices.
 In addition to physical interactions, we also communicate with all devices through their respective vendor-provided companion app running on a mobile phone, first connected to the same LAN as the device, then to an external network.
 Device-specific control commands are issued, e.g., switching the smart plug on and off, or streaming the video camera in real time.
 For the devices compatible with the Amazon or SmartThings hubs, a similar interaction scheme is applied through the respective hubs' apps and through Amazon Alexa's voice control.
+Performing those interactions, we made sure to cover various types of device behavior, such as derived in \cite{oconnor_homesnitch_2019}.
 Finally, we also left the devices idle for some time to capture background traffic and device activities not linked to user activities, such as checks for software updates.